Data Processing Agreement

 1. Purpose and structure

-It supplements the Terms of Service and forms part of the agreement between Field-Logic and the Customer.
-Where a Customer requires a counter-signed copy on Field-Logic letterhead, email legal@grith.ai with your company details.
-For most customers, agreement to these Terms and an active paid subscription incorporates this DPA by reference.
+Field Logic Ltd is a company registered in England and Wales under company number 15380264, with its registered office at 3rd Floor, 86-90 Paul Street, London, England, EC2A 4NE.
+This DPA supplements the Terms of Service and forms part of the agreement between Field Logic and the Customer.
+Where a Customer requires a counter-signed copy on Field Logic letterhead, email legal@grith.ai with your company details.
+For most customers, agreement to the Terms and an active paid subscription incorporates this DPA by reference.

 2. Definitions